Self-Guided Belief Propagation -- A Homotopy Continuation Method: Experiments

 \section{Experiments}

-We apply SBP to $n \times n$ grid graphs of different size, complete graphs with $N=10$ random variables, and random graphs with $N=10$ random variables and with an average degree of $|\neighbors{i}| = 3$.
-We consider attractive (Sec.~\ref{subsec:experiments:attractive}) and general (Sec.~\ref{subsec:experiments:general}) models for each of these graphs.
-Experiments were performed for these graphs in order to make the results comparable to previous work~\cite{weller2014understanding,sontag2008new,meshi2009convexifying,srinivasa2016survey}.
+We apply SBP to attractive (Section~\ref{subsec:experiments:attractive}) and general (Section~\ref{subsec:experiments:general}) models on $n \times n$ grid graphs of different sizes, on complete graphs with $N=10$ random variables, and on random graphs (i.e., Erdos Renyi graphs with an average degree $\hat{d}=3$) with $N=10$ random variables.
+These graphs are considered in order to render the computation of the exact marginals feasible and to make the results comparable to previous work~\cite{weller2014understanding,sontag2008new,meshi2009convexifying,srinivasa2016survey}.